IkeKobby/image_annotations-labelStudio/README.md

 # image_annotations-labelStudio
-A preprocessing function to help with your annotated images with label studio annotator for the `COCO` data format.
+A preprocessing function, `annotation_preproc` to help with your annotated images with label studio annotator for the `COCO` data format.
 Note that the `COCO` format comes with the following files if converted to pandas dataframe;

 - 1 The annotation files if converted to DF is shown below